I had never seen trauma until I looked into the eyes of that little 5-year-old Rohingya boy.

 The bright pink van arrived the next morning.
 I was determined to make more progress than I made yesterday.

 I started speaking in English again to the children.
 Most of them stared at me with blank faces.
 No smiles.
 I saw the 5-year-old boy whose face haunted me the night before.
 It looked the same as before.
 I tried making funny gestures to make them laugh, but nothing changed.
-To be fair, most American kids don’t find me too funny, so why would some Rohingya kids laugh at my charades?
+Slightly insulted by the silence in the room after I pulled out my best efforts to make them laugh, I realized maybe it wasn’t a “me” problem.

 Eventually…days later…one of the older Rohingya boys, probably a 12-year-old, finally spoke to me IN VERY GOOD ENGLISH!
 His name was Siphul.